 Good news is there is an area right outside the two exits on the island with rapidly developing commercial space.
 Currently as you come out of the north exit, there is an area with the locally famous diner Munches as well as a tiny walk in coffeeshop called Southside Coffee.
 Across the street is a large converted 1920’s home that was formerly a pizza restaurant but is now a fish market / restaurant called Mullet’s.
 Their motto is “Business in the front party in the back.” since they have a backyard with some awesome space for outside activities including live music.

-Outside of the south exit is a dilapidated strip mall on a massive piece of land that was just recently bought up this year (2021) and is about to be converted into apartments with ground floor retail.
+Outside of the south exit is a dilapidated strip mall on a massive piece of land that was just recently bought up in 2021 and is about to be converted into apartments with ground floor retail.
 These apartments will be considered “Work Force Housing” which according to this article St. Pete Rising wrote “housing is defined as housing affordable to households earning between 60 and 120 percent of area median income (AMI)”.

 7. Old Southeast